svseas/p5-rag/README.md

 The fastest and easiest way to get started with Morphik is by signing up for free at [Morphik](https://www.morphik.ai/signup).
 We have a generous free tier and transparent, compute-usage based pricing if you're looking to ingest a lot of data.

-## Self-hosting the open-source version
+## Self-hosting Morphik
 If you'd like to self-host Morphik, you can find the dedicated instruction [here](https://morphik.ai/docs/getting-started).
 We offer options for direct installation and installation via docker.

-**Important**: Due to limited resources, we cannot provide full support for open-source deployments.
+**Important**: Due to limited resources, we cannot provide full support for self-hosted deployments.
 We have an installation guide, and a [Discord community](https://discord.gg/BwMtv3Zaju) to help, but we can't guarantee full support.

 ## Using Morphik